How to Schedule LinkedIn Posts Automatically in 2026

 Step 2: Batch-write your content

 Set aside 60 to 90 minutes once a week to write 5 to 7 posts in one session.
 This is more efficient than writing one post per day and avoids the blank-page problem.
+If you need help structuring your week, our content calendar guide breaks down a repeatable template.

 Use AI to generate first drafts based on your pillars, then edit each one to add: